lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 383

-all those who receive copies directly or indirectly through you, then
+projectsAndUsers those who receive copies directly or indirectly through you, then

 384